Let There Be Light

 30 St Mary Axe (The Gherkin), London, UK

-After plans for the 92 storey Millenium Tower were dropped because they were out of proportion for London’s understated skyline, 30 St Mary Axe was designed by Norman Foster.
+After plans for the 92-storey Millenium Tower were dropped because they were out of proportion for London’s understated skyline, 30 St Mary Axe was designed by Norman Foster.

 No new building in London may obscure or detract from the view of St Paul’s Cathedral.
-Even at just 41 stories, 30 St Marys Axe has become one of the most recognized landmarks in London and dominates the skyline.
+Even at just 41 stories, 30 St Marys Axe has become one of the most recognised landmarks in London and dominates the skyline.

 The Gherkin as it became known, was completed in 2003.
 It stands on the site of the Baltic Exchange building in Canary Wharf, which was badly damaged in a Provisional IRA bombing.